-WPCampus is looking for stories, how-tos, hypotheticals, demos, and more for our second-annual virtual conference on Tuesday, January 30, 2018.
+WPCampus is looking for stories, how-tos, hypotheticals, demos, and more for our third-annual virtual conference, focused on higher education and accessibility.
+The event will take place Thursday, January 31, 2019.
 No travel required!
-Share your stories and expertise from your living room by submitting a speaker proposal to WPCampus Online today!
+Share your stories and expertise from your living room by submitting a speaker proposal to WPCampus Online.

 WPCampus Online’s intended audiences include faculty, students, developers, site designers, devops/sysadmins, content developers, instructional designers, marketing specialists, admissions people, and institutional leaders.
 We are interested in how-to sessions, case studies, conceptual discussions, best practices, works-in-progress, and more.
 Tell us who should hear you and why.

 Here are some possible topics (and we’re sure you can imagine more):

 - How do people using a screen reader or voice recognition software use the internet

 - What changed in WCAG AA 2.1

 - Live review

 - How to design accessible components

 - Why choose WordPress over commercial or other open source CMSs?